elvgarrui/blog/_posts/2020-08-27-summer-contributions.md

   underscores**](https://github.com/linux-system-roles/network/pull/223).
 Refers to [Issue
 206](https://github.com/linux-system-roles/network/issues/206).
-The role now accepts properties written with underscores or dashes, and fail if both options are mixed.
+The role now accepts properties written with underscores or dashes, and fails if both options are mixed.

 - [**PR237 - Fail if state and persistent_state are